adshares/adshares-docs/protocol/definitions/def_data.rst

 From the technical perspective, :ref:`Demand-Side Inventory <protocol-definitions-demandinventory>` is an array of :ref:`Campaign Objects <protocol-campaign-object>`.

-.. _protocol-definitions-creativemetadata:
+.. _protocol-definitions-creativeobject:

-Creative Metadata
+Creative Object
 ^^^^^^^^^^^^^^^^^
-A manifest describing a :ref:`Creative <protocol-definitions-creative>`.
-It includes the hash of :ref:`Creative Content <protocol-definitions-creativecontent>` and a :ref:`Demand-Side Platform <protocol-definitions-dsp>` endpoint for retrieving it.
+A data payload describing a :ref:`Creative <protocol-definitions-creative>`.
+Among other things, it includes the hash (or checksum) of
+:ref:`Creative Content <protocol-definitions-creativecontent>` and the following URLs exposed by :ref:`Demand-Side Platform <protocol-definitions-dsp>`:

+* an endpoint for retrieving :ref:`Creative Content <protocol-definitions-creativecontent>`
+* an endpoint for reporting :ref:`View Events <protocol-definitions-viewevent>`
+* an endpoint for reporting :ref:`Click Events <protocol-definitions-clickevent>`

+For full details of the payload schema, refer to :ref:`Creative Object <protocol-creative-object>` section of :ref:`Demand-Side Inventory Format <protocol-synchronization-demandinventory-format>`.

 .. _protocol-definitions-creativecontent: